aasmunkv/nam-shub-01/README.md

 ### 2.8 Additional

-If you want to repeat a command in the terminal every $N$ second, type the following.
+If you want to repeat a command in the terminal every *N* second, type the following.
 ```
 watch -n [N] [command]